JonasASchmidt/build-small-websites-and-learn-coding/README.md

 Scope is small simple websites with basic functionality.
 Setup, domain configuration and maintenance should be as simple and automated as possible.
 Theme adjustment should be possible with some HTML and CSS.

 I believe to accomplish this, one needs basic to good skills in HTML and CSS and maybe a bit of JS.
 And of course platform specific knowledge about configuration of the hosted CMS and the theme framework.
+Also some administrative knowledge about

 This guide does not cover: Information architecture, branding, content strategy and user interface and user experience design (which will be necessary of course to create successful websites).